nolauren/workshops/miami.md

 raster data model: [data models] A representation of the world as a surface divided into a regular grid of cells.
 Raster models are useful for storing data that varies continuously, as in an aerial photograph, a satellite image, a surface of chemical concentrations, or an elevation surface. - ESRI GIS Dictionary

 In other words, it is a picture.
 It is stored as pixels.
-(You can't do analytics on rastor data.)
+You can't do analytics on rastor data.
+Raster data is common for web-based visualizations.